Sri Samarth Ramdas pratishtha Hanuman

 Pune Then

-In 1595 king Bahadur Nizam II (1596-1599) ennobled Maloji Bhonsla the grandfather of Shivaji the Great.
+In 1595 King Bahadur Nizam II (1596-1599) ennobled Maloji Bhonsla the grandfather of Shivaji the Great.
 He gave Bhonsla the estates of Poona and Supa with the forts.
 He gave the districts of Shivner and Chakan.
 Maloji settled in Kasabe, the cantonment.

 In the year 1630 Kasabe was destroyed completely by Murar Jagdeo the minister of Mahmud the seventh Bijapur king force.
 It was an irony that in 1635 the same Mahmud of Bijapur, on the occasion of his entering the Bijapur service, confirmed Shahaji Bhonsla the son of Maloji Bhonsla his father's estates of Poona and Supa.
-Shahaji Bhonsla is the father of Shivaji the great.
+Shahaji Bhonsla is the father of Shivaji the Great.

 It was during Shivaji Maharaj’s time, the city was recreated with Kasabe Pune.
 With Kasabe Ganapati temple and Lal Mahal for his mother to reside Pune once again became habitable.